-The Housing Authority of the County of Monterey (HACM) owns and operates 22 housing developments in Salinas (372 units).
+The Housing Authority of the County of Monterey (HACM) owns and manages 22 housing developments in Salinas (372 units).
 These developments were recently converted from Public Housing to Project-Based Rental Assistance.
-Nineteen of the 22 housing complexes owned and administered by HACM in Salinas are concentrated within the Alisal NRSA.
+Nineteen of the 22 HACM housing complexes in Salinas are concentrated within the Alisal NRSA.